VitoVan/drone-kubectl/README.md

 ```

+Optional settings and defaults:

+   - kubernetes_namespace: default
+   - kubernetes_user: default

+Will use `--insecure-skip-tls-verify=true` when `kubernetes_cert` is not set.

 ## How to get the credentials

 First, you need to have a service account with **proper privileges** and **service-account-token**.